OSIPI/osipi.github.io/pages/pages-root-folder/links.md

 **Contribute**
 ---
-There are many ways you can contribute depending on your time committment desires.
+There are many ways you can contribute depending on your desired time committment.
 Have a few minutes?
 Check out these [opportunities](/opportunities/) - some only requiring 5 minutues of your time.
-If you'd like to contribute on a longer term, then please determine which [task force](/aims/) you would like to join and get in touch with the appropriate [task force lead](/emb/).
+If you'd like to contribute on for a longer time, then please determine which [task force](/aims/) you would like to join and get in touch with the appropriate [task force lead](/emb/).
 If the task force you want to join is not yet open for participation then contact one of the OSIPI [leadership team](/about/).

 **Communicate**